Praveengovianalytics/phoenix_ai_services/README.md

-# 🔥 Phoenix AI Services
+# 🔥 Phoenix AI Services is MCP server

 Unified agentic framework to run dynamic RAG APIs and utility tools like calculator, date, and   python evaluator.